-Cannabis has been a hot topic for quite some time now, and more recently the discussion has entered the realm of dermatology thanks to reports that the controversial ingredient can benefit the skin.
+Cannabis has been a hot topic for quite some time now, and more recently, the discussion has entered the realm of dermatology thanks to reports that the controversial ingredient can benefit the skin.
 According to the American Academy of Dermatology (AAD), cannabis has anti-inflammatory properties.
-As such, there’s a possibility that topical formulations with CBD oil may help reduce inflammation associated with certain inflammatory skin conditions such as acne, psoriasis, and eczema.
+As such, there’s a possibility that topical formulations with CBD oil may help reduce inflammation associated with certain inflammatory skin conditions like acne, psoriasis, and eczema.
 However, further research is required to understand the topical benefits of CBD oil and its properties.

 When you think of chemical skin exfoliators, alpha-hydroxy acids (AHAs) and beta-hydroxy acids (BHAs) surely come to mind.
-But have you heard of polyhydroxy acids (PHAs)?
-They are a new group of hydroxy acids—referred to as a new generation of AHAs—that’s buzzing around social media and the skincare community.
-Similar to AHAs and BHAs, PHAs are chemical exfoliators which help slough away dead cells from the skin’s surface in an effort to promote an even tone and radiant appearance.
+If you haven’t heard of polyhydroxy acids (PHAs), it’s time to listen up.
+They are a new group of hydroxy acids—referred to as a new generation of AHAs—that’s buzzing around social media and the skin care community.
+Similar to AHAs and BHAs, PHAs are chemical exfoliators that help slough away dead cells from the skin’s surface in an effort to promote an even tone and radiant appearance.

 Retinol is often thought to be a multi-tasking skin superhero, but there’s no denying that it’s a very strong, powerful ingredient.
 Some common side effects can include dryness and skin peeling, which can make it intolerable to some sensitive skin types.
 While there are ways to help sensitive skin types use retinol, a fairly-new ingredient called bakuchiol is being heralded as a gentler retinol alternative.
 The interesting part, however, is that bakuchiol—a compound found in the seeds and leaves of the psoralea corylifolia plant—shares no structural resemblance to retinoids.
 Even still, a clinical case study from the NCBI was performed that showed significant improvement in the appearance of lines and wrinkles, pigmentation, elasticity, photodamage, and more after twice-a-day applications of skin care products formulated with bakuchiol over a 12-week period.
 The suggestion then is that bakuchiol has great potential to deliver anti-aging effects similar to retinol.

 Hydrated skin never goes out of style, and few ingredients can help you achieve the intense levels of moisturization that hyaluronic acid can.
 For that reason, along with others, we don’t envision hyaluronic acid going anywhere anytime soon.
-The hydration powerhouse can hold up to 1000x its weight in water, plumping the skin with moisture so it looks soft, smooth, and more youthful.
+The hydration powerhouse can hold up to 1000x its weight in water, plumping the skin with moisture, so it looks soft, smooth, and more youthful.